-Light emitting diodes, or LEDs, are widely used as a standard source of light in electrical equipment.
+Light-emitting diodes, or LEDs, are widely used as a standard source of light in electrical equipment.
 It has a wide array of applications ranging from your mobile phone to large advertising billboards.
 They are extensively made for the use in devices for showing what the time is and for displaying different types of data.
 In this post, the main focus would be on learning a lot about LED such as its operations and functions.

-What is a LED?
+What is LED?

 A light releasing diode is an electric component that emits light when the electric current flows through it.
 It is a light source based on semiconductors.
 When current passes through the LED, the electrons recombine with holes emitting light in the process.
 It is a specialised type of diode having similar characteristics as the p-n junction diode.
 This, in turn, means that an LED allows the flow of current in its forward direction while it blocks the flow in the reverse direction.
-Light emitting diodes are made from a very thin layer of heavily doped semiconductor material.
+Light-emitting diodes are made from a very thin layer of heavily doped semiconductor material.
 Based on the semiconductor material used and the amount of doping, an LED will emit a coloured light at a particular spectral wavelength when forward biased.

-The figure demonstrates the LED symbol: this would be somewhat similar to p-n junction diode where the only change would be that the two arrows would indicate that the diode would emit the light.
+The figure demonstrates the LED symbol: this would be somewhat similar to the p-n junction diode where the only change would be that the two arrows would indicate that the diode would emit the light.

 Light Emitting Diode Circuit

 The LEDs also have a specific drop in voltage forward in cases where it is used normal circuits like a conventional diode.
-The drop in voltage depends on the current of LED, the color of the produced light, etc. There are different values in the drop of voltage that would vary from 1.5V to 2.5 V current for 10 to 50 mA current.
+The drop in voltage depends on the current of LED, the colour of the produced light, etc. There are different values in the drop of voltage that would vary from 1.5V to 2.5 V current for 10 to 50 mA current.

 The holes lie in the valence band and the free electrons are placed in the conduction band.
 When there is a forward bias in the p-n junction, the electron which is a part of the n-type semiconductor material would overrun the p-n junction and join with the holes in the p-type semiconductor material.
 Therefore regarding the holes, the free electrons would be at the higher energy bands.